ragavvenkatesan/Incremental-GAN/README.md

 This is the code for the paper:

-Ragav Venkatesan, Hemanth Venkateshwara, Sethuraman Panchanathan, Baoxin Li "A strategy for an uncompromising incremental learner" 2017.
+[Ragav Venkatesan](http://www.ragav.net), Hemanth Venkateshwara, Sethuraman Panchanathan, Baoxin Li "[A strategy for an uncompromising incremental learner](https://arxiv.org/abs/1705.00744)"arXiv:1705.00744, 2017.

 How to run the code
 -------------------